In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 In Exercises 9–18, construct the histograms and answer the given questions.

-Tornadoes Use the frequency distribution from Exercise 16 in Section 2-1 to construct a histogram.
-Does the histogram appear to be skewed?
-If so, identify the type of skewness.
+Chicago Commute Time Use the frequency distribution from Exercise 13 in Section 2-1 to construct a histogram.
+Does it appear to be the graph of data from a population with a normal distribution?

 Verified step by step guidance